Bullock Texas State History Museum Wedding

 The Ceremony at St. Ignatius Martyr

-A Catholic ceremony has its own rhythm — slow, deliberate, full of weight.
-There’s no rushing it, and I never want to.
-I find that the ritual creates space for something real to surface, if you’re patient enough to watch for it.
+A Catholic ceremony has its own rhythm — unhurried, full of meaning.
+There's no rushing it, and I never want to.
+I find that the ritual creates space for something real to surface, if you're patient enough to watch for it.

 Ofelia walked in looking like herself.
 That’s the thing I’m always trying to catch — not the performance of a moment, but the person inside it.
 Aidán saw her, and it was the kind of look that doesn’t need any direction from me.
 I just needed to be in the right place.